amaraoussama94/Socket_with_c/README.md

 Simple code to see the libssh version </br>

+## ssh_connect.c :
+Simple code tha allow you to connect  to ssh server .
+Note please that you need to instal open ssh to try tis project .How to use :</br>
+How to use :How to use :</br>
+-./ss_connect 127.0.0.1(@IP of the server ) 22 (Port number if  you change it or it s optional )</br> -./ss_connect.exe 127.0.0.1(@IP of the server ) 22 (Port number if  you change it or it s optional )</br>

 ## Please attention  :
 for windows user please read the make file </br>